-In 2021, we started providing consulting services to our pharmaceutical and other medical technology customers for improving outcome predictability and optimizing preclinical and clinical workflows.
+In 2021, we started providing services to our pharmaceutical and other medical technology customers for improving outcome predictability and optimizing preclinical and clinical workflows.
 Our expertise is concentrated in benchtop testing, preclinical studies, clinical trial support, regulatory consultation, and over-arching translation from the preclinical to the clinical setting to enhance accuracy and precision of drug delivery.
+In 2024, we expanded our services to our pharmaceutical and other medical technology customers to include development of devices used for administration of therapies into the central nervous system.

-Future revenue from sales of our ClearPoint platform products and services is difficult to predict and may not be sufficient to offset our continuing research and development expenses and our increasing selling, general and administrative expenses.
+Future revenue from sales of our ClearPoint platform products and services is difficult to predict and may not be sufficient to offset our continuing research and development expenses and selling, general and administrative expenses.

 Generating recurring revenue from the sale of products is an important part of our business model for our ClearPoint system.
-Our product revenue was approximately \$3.6 million for the three months ended March 31, 2024, and was almost entirely related to our ClearPoint system.
-Our service revenue was approximately \$4.0 million for the three months ended March 31, 2024, of which 94% is related to the biologics and drug delivery service line.
+Our product revenue was approximately \$4.9 million and \$8.6 million for the three and six months ended June 30, 2024, respectively, and was primarily related to our ClearPoint system.
+Our service and other revenue was approximately \$2.9 million and \$6.9 million for the three and six months ended June 30, 2024, respectively, of which 91% and 93%, respectively, is related to the biologics and drug delivery service line.